 Other useful industrial wastes may include:

-Some countries may benefit economically from importing these wastes as they can provide raw wastes for recycling.
+Some countries may benefit economically from importing these wastes as they can provide raw materials for recycling.
 When these wastes provide used products, the used products can be refurbished and reused.

 Recycling is the best way of handling industrial wastes because it comes with a monetary reward--that is, if waste generators discover the right partner for their waste management.
 Recognized Trading and Shipping Inc can take care of your industrial waste and pay you a fair amount for it.